programmableproduction/programmableproduction.github.io/_draft/powermanagement.md

+---
+layout: post
+title: Archlinux enabling hibernation
+categories: Archlinux
+tags: Archlinux, PowerManagement
+---

-It's now time to look at how to properly setup the power management option on this new installation.
-As a non Linix expert, it took me some time and some failure to arrive at the expect comfiguration.
+It's now time to look at how to enable hibernation to a swapfile when we close the lid of the laptop.
+As a non Linux expert, it took me some time and some failure to arrive at the expect comfiguration.
 I didn't want to use any helper script and wanted to setup everything using 'systemd'.

-The final setup I arrive is using a file swap at locate at the root of the file system as the swap that will be used for the hibernation node that I want to have as the default when I close the lid.
-I personnally perfer the hibernation as the suspend because they are no more energy used. it's true it's slower to restart, however you are back at the same point as when you left it.
+I want to enable hibernation because I want to have the hability to restart where I left the system without  consuming any energy.
+This is really important.
+It true that restarting the computer will be slower, however this is a compromise that I accept, and will be let visible when I will use a more resent laptop with SSD.

 The final instruction to do that are quite small at the end, however you can read more information about what it in the following link
 - [Arch linux - Power management][https://wiki.archlinux.org/index.php/Power_management]
 - [Arch linux - Power management/suspend and hibernate][https://wiki.archlinux.org/index.php/Power_management/Suspend_and_hibernate]
 - [Arch linux - Swap][https://wiki.archlinux.org/index.php/Swap#Swap_file_resuming]
 - [Arch Linux - Grub][https://wiki.archlinux.org/index.php/GRUB#Generate_the_main_configuration_file]

-In the second part of that post I will cover as well the screen management like automatic turn off of the screen or change the screen intensity.
-This are important factor that will help the laptop to keep the battery alive.

 # Setting up Hibernate mode.
 In this section I will cover how to setup your ArchLinux to use a file swap to hibernate.
 This require a few change in the way we are starting the kernel as well as some subtility with the creation.
 So let start